savula13/savula13.github.io/_pages/cv.md

 Service and leadership
 ======
 * 2019-2021: Coding&&Community, Vice President
-  * Created introductory computing curriculum for middle school and high school students.
+  * Created introductory open-source computing curriculum for underrepresented and underprivleged middle school and high school students in Web Development and Python.
-  * Led free in-person and remote classes and hackathons, and facilitated instructor training.
+  * Led free in-person and remote classes and hackathons, and recruited and trained volunteer instructors.
+  * Partnered with local organizations to host events and raise funds for club supplies.

 * 2022: Lambda Chi Alpha, Vice President
   * Coordinated region-wide food drive and collected 2500 lbs. of food for local food bank.